 Culinary Tour of Italy

-There are 20 regions in Italy, each with its own distinctive -- and delicious -- culinary traditions.
-Since the cooking styles are hyper-regional, you could stumble upon very different culinary traditions in towns that are a mere 3 miles apart.
-To some, trying to get the most from a region in only 3 (OK, 5) meals a day may sound daunting.
+There are 20 regions in Italy, each with its own distinctive — and delicious — culinary traditions.
+Since the cooking styles are hyper-regional, you could stumble upon very different foodie experiences in towns that are a mere 3 miles apart.
+To some, trying to taste the most from a region in only 3 (OK, 5) meals a day may sound daunting.
 To us, it sounds like an adventurous challenge.
-Pull a seat up to the table, we’re about to embark on a culinary tour of Italy’s richly diverse culinary regions, from Tuscany to Sicily, all worthy of your palate’s exploration.
+Pull up a seat and embark on a culinary tour from Tuscany to Sicily.

 As with all regions in Italy, uniquely bold food traditions pervade the area, such as a liberal use of beans, hearty soups, crusty loaves, fennel-scented salami and sheep’s-milk cheeses.
 Chianina cattle and wild boar -- or cinghiale -- are among the prized Tuscan meats, and locals enjoy stuffed pastas like ravioli.
 Wash it all down with a bold local red like a Brunello di Montalcino, a Chianti or a Super Tuscan.
 After all, Tuscany produces some of the best-loved wines in all of Italy.

 The medieval city of Verona, also in this region, pulls a fair amount of fish from lakes and rivers.
 And while most Italian desserts are simple and on the less-sweet side, the beloved tiramisu supposedly has its roots in the Veneto region.
 We also have Veneto to thank for Prosecco, Soave, Valpolicella and Amarone wines.